 Strawberry-Basil Ice Pops (makes about 6 depending upon size of pop molds)

 2.5 cups strawberries, hulled and cut in half

 In a small saucepan, combine the sugar and basil.
 Pour in 1/3 cup water.
 Bring to a boil over medium-high heat, stirring occasionally, until the sugar has completely dissolved and a syrup has formed, about 5 minutes.
 Remove from heat and let syrup cool to room temperature.

 Using a fine mesh sieve, strain the basil syrup into a blender or food processor, discaring the basil leaves.
 Add the strawberry halves, lemon juice and salt.
 Process until very smooth.

-If using conventional ice pop molds, divide the mixture among the molds.
-Cover and freeze until solid, at least 4 hours or up to 3 days.
-If using sticks, insert them into the molds when the pops are partially frozen, after about 1 hour, then freeze until solid, at least 3 hours.
+If using conventional ice-pop molds, divide the mixture among the molds.
+Cover and freeze until solid, at least four hours or up to three days.
+If using sticks instead of covered molds, insert sticks in the middle when the pops are partially frozen, after about one hour.

 To unmold run warm water over the bottom of the mold for a few seconds and twist out.